 Economies of scale and scope will help the company maximize its gains by bringing down per unit cost and reducing wastage.
 Thereby helping the company to create increased business value.

 Companies can create value by offering technologically-advanced products and service offerings at the best possible price.
 For this, the management always needs to work with an open and inquisitive mind to add or find something new.
 Moreover, the management needs to regularly put large sums of money into research and development activities.
 This ensures and avoids that the current product does not go out of fashion or become obsolete.
 Moreover, all efforts should be made to see that the technological advancement planned is the latest one.
 This should help meet the demands of customers of the new era.
 Of course, while deciding, the cost-effectiveness factor should also be evaluated well.
 Moreover, the latest technology will have the advantage of being longer-lasting, thus avoiding frequent changes.

 Human resource is the most valuable capital of a company.
 Hence, it should constantly strive to enhance and upgrade the skills, knowledge, competencies, and expertise of its workers.
 Motivated and skilled human resources are powerful creators of value for any business organization.
-They lead to a rise in operational efficiency and higher production by reducing wastages.
+They lead to a rise in operational efficiency and higher production by reducing wastage.